-Ms. Christensen holds a Master of Public Policy degree from Harvard University’s Kennedy School of Government, where she specialized in science and technology policy.
-She also completed the General Course in Government at the London School of Economics and was a Douglass Scholar at Rutgers University.
+Christensen is a graduate of Harvard University’s Kennedy School, where she specialized in science and technology policy.
+She attended the London School of Economics and was a Douglass Scholar at Rutgers University.
 She is a Fellow of the American Institute of Aeronautics and Astronautics.